-The contingent consideration was classified as a financial liability as per Ind AS 109 'Financial Instruments' and was measured at fair value.
+The contingent consideration is classified as a financial liability as per Ind AS 109 'Financial Instruments' and is measured at fair value.
 The Accounting Standard mandates that any subsequent changes in such fair value will have to be recognized in the statement of profit and loss.
-The Group has re-measured the fair value of the liability and the change in fair value has been recognised in the statement of profit and loss and disclosed as an 'Exceptional Item' for the quarter and year ended March 31, 2024.
-The Group has re-measured the fair value of the liability and the changes in the fair value of ₹ 1,259 Lakhs (March 31, 2023: ₹ (634) Lakhs) is recognized as gain/(loss) on derecognition of contingent consideration in the statement of profit and loss and disclosed as an 'Exceptional Item' for the year ended March 31, 2024.
+The Group has re-measured the fair value of the contingent consideration and the change in fair value of ₹ 1,128 Lakhs has been recognised as gain on derecognition of contingent consideration in the statement of profit and loss and disclosed as an 'Exceptional Item' for the year ended March 31, 2025.
+Refer Note 45.